kaustubh003/microservices/README.md

 Learn how to create enterprise and production ready Microservices with Spring, Spring Cloud, Docker and Kubernetes.

-*** The commits reversed and reapplied in this repo are because of local git branch commits screw-up.
-Please ignore since usually local git branch is not used in production. ***

 ## Topics covered in the course
 * Section 1 - Introduction to Microservices Architecture
 * Section 2- Building microservices using Spring Boot